Remote Online Support

 Application process for remote/online services

-You'll need to fill out our self referral form to make a Remote/Online appointment with Student Counselling and Wellbeing.
+You'll need to fill out our registration form via the Student Counselling and Wellbeing Hub to make a Remote/Online appointment with Student Counselling and Wellbeing.
 We recognise that it can be difficult to write about what is troubling you, however, your answers help us to understand your situation and direct you to the most appropriate member of our team.
 Several of the questions are designed to start the process of developing insight and understanding, including what may help you to feel and cope better.
 For Remote/Online Support it is essential you provide us with all the information requested.

 Your counsellor, mental health advisor or wellbeing practitioner will be provided with a copy of your completed online self-referral form before your first meeting.